Skip to main content

 What are the most common insect bites?

-"Mosquito and midge bites cause small, pink or red bumps on your skin.
-They are usually very itchy," says pharmacist Rupal Joshi, clinical lead at Numan.
-"Bites from fleas are usually small, itchy red lumps and can be grouped together in clusters of a few bites together.
-They are often found on the ankles and legs.
+"Bites from fleas are usually small, itchy red lumps and can be grouped together in clusters of a few bites together," she explains.
+"They are often found on the ankles and legs.
 Bedbug bites are also clustered but are often in a straight line across the skin.
 They typically occur on the face, neck, hands or arms."

-While it may be stretching the definition of a 'bite', wasp and bee stings are another common problem during the summer.
+Wasp and bee stings are another common problem during the summer.

-"Wasp and bee stings are initially quite painful, and develop into a red swollen area which is less painful but very itchy," says Dr Stuart Sanders, GP at The London General Practice.
-"The swollen area increases over 12 to 24 hours and then subsides over the next few days.
+Dr Stuart Sanders, Clinical Governance Lead, The London General Practice, says: "Wasp and bee stings are initially quite painful, and develop into a red swollen area which is less painful but very itchy.
+The swollen area increases over 12 to 24 hours and then subsides over the next few days.
 Washing the area and applying antihistamine cream should help."

-If the insect's sting is visible in the skin it should be scraped out (with the edge of a knife, a credit card or even a fingernail) as soon as possible.
+If the insect's sting is visible in the skin it should be scraped out - with the edge of a knife, a credit card or even a fingernail - as soon as possible.
 Never pluck it out by grasping it with tweezers or your fingernails, as this can squeeze more venom into the skin.

 Why you need to be wary about tick bites

-"The tick is a small insect that crawls on to the skin and attaches itself, sucking the host's blood and enlarging, at which stage it can be easily seen," says Dr Sanders.
+"The tick is a small insect that crawls on to the skin and attaches itself, sucking the host's blood and enlarging, at which stage it can be easily seen," explains Dr Sanders.
 "When it is filled with blood, it drops off.
 Flying insect stings can occur on any exposed part of the body and under clothing, whereas ticks go for the lower part of the trunk and legs."

 Prevention is better than cure here, so be careful when walking in woodland or through long, thick grass.
 This might mean covering up and using insect repellent, as well as checking yourself for ticks when you get back.
-You can find out more about preventive measures, and how to remove ticks, from our leaflet on Lyme disease.

 A word on tick-borne encephalitis